softwaredevelopment

 In this post, we will outline the common pitfalls in development and discuss how to effectively address these issues and at a fraction of the cost of keeping a highly skilled team.

-7 Common Pitfalls Software Development Teams Should Avoid
+7 Common Pitfalls IT Teams Should Avoid

 1. Unclear Goals